LogoCustom Linear Actuator

 Search the FAQ layer

-Filter by questions like package ratio, side load, IP rating, or why 1 inch and 100 mm aliases are merged into the short-stroke page.
+Filter by questions like package ratio, side load, IP rating, or why 12 mm, 1 inch, and 100 mm aliases are merged into the short-stroke page.

 Canonical answer

-If someone asks for a 1 inch stroke linear actuator or a 100mm stroke micro linear actuator, this canonical page is the intended destination because it also explains short-stroke boundaries and risks.
+If someone asks for a 12mm stroke actuator, a 1 inch stroke linear actuator, or a 100mm stroke micro linear actuator, this canonical page is the intended destination because it also explains short-stroke boundaries and risks.

 Selection basics

-These answers cover the overlap between short stroke linear actuator intent and specific aliases like 1 inch stroke and 100mm stroke micro linear actuator.
+These answers cover the overlap between short stroke linear actuator intent and specific aliases like 12mm stroke actuator, 1 inch stroke, and 100mm stroke micro linear actuator.

 Technical boundaries